gnu3ra/Scatterbrain-Protocol/README.md

 # Scatterbrain Protocol:  2.01
 Basic protocol for https://github.com/gnu3ra/Scatterbrain.
 High bandwidth internet-less 'lazy mesh' with filesharing, service discovery, and no constant connections needed.
+NOTE: these specs will be changed/rewritten quite a lot until I get a working prototype.
+Be careful.

 ## Overall Goals: